Q21. The difference between create and made is not valid.

 Answer: I disagree, the Gap Theory itself is a parallel story with us and our body, humankind in general and planet earth.
 There are at least 7 similitudes associated with Gap Theory.

 Earth: A perfect creation lit by the Glory of God (a deposit from the spiritual realm on high), There is no night time or darkness, but it falls into a satanic induced judgment with darkness and death-

-On a general level also mankind is made perfect and is lit and glows in the presence of God and like Adam above, then falls into the same satanic induced spiritual death and darkness judgement-
+On a general level also mankind is made perfect and is lit and glows in the presence of God (Adam), he then falls into the same satanic induced spiritual death and darkness judgement-

 **Similitude** Light and God here

 **Similitude** water and God here